 - 1. Start the API Designer. - 2.
-On the menu bar, click View | Navigation. - 3.
-Click API projects in the navigation. - 4.
+In the menu bar, click View > Navigation. - 3.
+In the navigation, click (API projects). - 4.
 In the tree structure, double-click the API project to be edited. - 5.
-In the definition tree view, click the Authentication node. - 6.
-Click View | Node editor on the menu bar. - 7.
+In the Definition tree view, click the node (Authentication). - 6.
+Click View > Node editor on the menu bar. - 7.
 In the node editor view, perform the following actions: - a.
 In the Authentication type selection list, select Fixed credentials. - b.
 Enter a unique ID for the node in the Control ID field. - c.
 (Optional) In the Authentication properties field, enter the authentication properties. - d.
 (Optional) Enable the Product option and select the product from the list. - 8.
-Click Save on the menu bar.
+On the menu bar, click [] (Save).

-- Creating API projects on page 79
+- Creating API projects on page 78

-- Editing API projects on page 80
+- Editing API projects on page 79

-- API projects on page 79
+- API projects on page 78